 By Carolyn Desrosiers, Community Engagement Manager

-We’re excited to announce our Community Foundation’s Bright Idea Fund has awarded six new grants to nonprofit organizations striving to improve the quality of life in the Fox Valley region.
+The Community Foundation’s Bright Idea Fund has awarded five new grants to nonprofit organizations striving to improve the quality of life in the Fox Valley region.
 This fund combines dollars from endowments established by generous donors to address ever-changing community needs in Outagamie, Calumet, Waupaca and Shawano counties and the Neenah-Menasha area of Winnebago County.

-The Foundation has awarded Bright Idea Fund grants totaling $348,641 since July 1, 2018.
-Bright Idea grants awarded to nonprofits in winter 2019 include:
+So far, the Foundation has awarded Bright Idea Fund grants totaling $212,147 since July 1, 2018, including these five most recent grants through our Bright Idea Forum process:

 We’ll be sharing individual stories about each of these grants here in The Loop in the weeks ahead.